stevengliebe/SGCS/README.md

-# SGCS - Modern PHP & WordPress Coding Standards with VS Code
+# SGCS: Modern PHP & WordPress Coding Standards w/VS Code

 *This was put together for my own purposes.
 Feel free to use and modify however you see fit.*